aimee-mcneil-melville/ToDo-Full-Stack/README.md

 What type should we use to store our data?

-Fill in .down function in our migration.
+Fill in the .down function in our migration.
 It should be the inverse of the .up function.

 Run ```knex migration:latest``` to run your new migration.
 If you didn't get any errors check out your db in SQLite Manager.
 Is it what you expected?
 What happened to existing data in the db?